Noisy Non-Adaptive Group Testing: A (Near-)Definite Defectives Approach: Summary of Main Results

 \section{Summary of Main Results}

-In this paper, we provide achievable rates for noisy group testing using noisy variants of the COMP and DD algorithms, as well as providing algorithm-independent converse bounds.
+As mentioned above, we will provide achievable rates for noisy group testing using noisy variants of the COMP and DD algorithms, as well as providing algorithm-independent converse bounds.
 We summarize our main results in the following subsections.